 Arthur Conan Doyle’s legendary characters Sherlock Holmes (Robert Downey Jr) and Dr Watson (Jude Law).
 Set in 1891, the film sees Holmes and Watson trying to stop Lord Blackwood’s (Mark Strong) conspiracy to destroy Britain.
 To thwart this deadly plot, Sherlock’s brilliance and intellect are called upon alongside some newly acquired skills:bare knuckle and sword fighting.

-Ritchie and the all star cast came to The Historic Dockyard, Chatham to film parts of the movie.
-The Dockyard proved to be an ideal location with its cobbled streets, industrial buildings and authentic Victorian architecture.
+Ritchie and the all star cast came to The Historic Dockyard Chatham to film parts of the movie.
+The Historic Dockyard Chatham proved to be an ideal location with its cobbled streets, industrial buildings and authentic Victorian architecture.
 If you watch carefully you will notice the following locations.

 - Punchbowl Pub interior: fight scene